unlikelyUsual/flight-booking/README.md

 ## Running the application

+1. Use the .env.example file as .env to run locally

-1. Start the docker container for redis, postgres
+2. Start the docker container for redis, postgres `docker-compose up -d`
-   `npm start`

-2. Run the drizzle migration and push to db
+3. Run the drizzle migration and push to db
    `npm run generate` &
    `npm run migrate`

-3. Seed the database
+4. Seed the database
    `npm run seed`

-4. Run the server
+5. Run the server
    `npm run dev`

+6. Run the frontend
+   `cd client && npm run dev`